EMPAT94/empat94.github.io/_gs/tutorial.md

 Before she could answer though, Taro was up.
 We looked at him, he smiled in return before sneaking over to us and whispering, "I hope its a volcano!
 Also, we can fight a dragon there."

  'This guy!'
 I suppressed a chuckle.
-"You know we are barely able to fight vultures here, if a dragon comes up, we're dead meat".
+"You know we are barely able to fight vultures here, if a dragon comes up, we're dead meat."
 I could see his eyes were still shining.
 'I would like to see a dragon though'.

 We did such small talk until eventually, Julie woke up.
 Divin, who I assumed was pretending to sleep, woke up as well.
 Not Carol though, we had to drag her back from her dreamland.